eclipse-ditto/ditto/documentation/src/main/resources/_posts/2099-01-01-hmac-credentials.md

   version `dGhlS2V5`.

-What follows is a sample connection JSON named `Azure Service Bus HTTP`, using hostname `my-bus.servicebus.windows.net` and shared access policy `RootManageSharedAccessKey` with encoded key `dGhlS2V5` (`theKey`).
+What follows is a sample connection JSON for a connection named `Azure Service Bus HTTP`, using hostname `my-bus.servicebus.windows.net` and shared access policy `RootManageSharedAccessKey` with encoded key `dGhlS2V5` (`theKey`).
 You can set the correct values from your Azure Service Bus subscription in the fields `uri`, `credentials.parameters.sharedKeyName`, `credentials.parameters.sharedKey` and